NormanBenbrahim/switch_watcher/README.md

-# Nintendo Price Watcher
+# Nintendo Switch Price Watcher

-Watches Nintendo Switch Canadian price on BestBuy, Amazon and Walmart every day and sends an email if there's been a price change
+Watches Nintendo Switch Canadian price on BestBuy, Amazon and Walmart twice a day, and sends an email if there's been a price change

 # Requirements